martinholden-skillsoft/generator-percipio/README.md

 One the generator has completed running you will need to configure the parameters for the API call in the ```config/config.default.js``` file.

+The config file will list all the configurable parameters and include derscriptions from the OpeanAPI definition.

 ## Getting To Know Yeoman

  * Yeoman has a heart of gold.